 The main purpose for which reliability analysis was carried out was to ensure that all variables were consistently measured across time with no biasness.
 Reliability Analysis generated by SPSS statistical software utilizes Cronbach's coefficient alpha as its measuring tool.
 Cronbach's coefficient alpha measures and determines the relationship's strength on variables involved in this research.
 In a Likert's scale survey, a Cronbach's coefficient alpha of 0.7 is favorable as it shows an average consistency and correlation of the collected data set (Santos, 1999).
 Table 6 reports the result of the reliability test.
-The variable resource capability of virtual learning systems has the highest Cronbach's coefficient alpha is flexibility of technology with a value of 0.705.
+The variable resource capability of virtual learning systems has the highest Cronbach's coefficient alpha value of 0.819.
+This means that this particular variable is highly reliable.
+The variable that has the lowest Cronbach's coefficient alpha is flexibility of technology with a value of 0.705.
 Since the value is above 0.7, it is safe to assume that this variable is reliable.
 Effectiveness and Efficiency of virtual learning system obtained a Cronbach coefficient alpha of 0.707 and 0.751 respectively.